SATBBI/cyberdux_duckguin/README.md

 ![royal pegnuin](images/penguins/royal.jpg)

-According to Wikipedia, *Eudyptes schlegeli* is found only on the sub-Antarctic Macquarie and adjacent islands.
+According to Wikipedia, [*Eudyptes schlegeli*](https://en.wikipedia.org/wiki/Royal_penguin) is found only on the sub-Antarctic Macquarie and adjacent islands.

-It is very similar in appearance to the macaroni penguin, with which it occationally interbreeds, but is distinguised from that species by its white face.
+It is very similar in appearance to the macaroni penguin, with which it occationally interbreeds, but is distinguished from that species by its white face.

 Royals genereally lay two eggs, but typically, only incubate the second.
 Both parents share in this responsibility, rotating in 12-day shifts.